 The Diploma is a one-year part time course spanning three terms.
 It commences with an introductory weekend and each term consists of 10 weekly evening seminars plus 5 further intensive weekend trainings.
 In addition to course contact time, trainees attend a monthly three-hour supervision group and a one-hour individual supervision session.
 Students will also be expected to complete a minimum of 120 client contact hours over the year.
 Students are also expected to complete a minimum of 40 hours of personal therapy during the year.
-NEW TO 2017 – The Diploma year now also includes three additional weekend trainings on Working with Children & Young People.
+The Diploma year also includes three additional weekend trainings on Working with Children & Young People.

 The Diploma provides an arena for trainees to develop their understanding of the Humanistic Integrative framework and the application of the Five Relationship Model (Petruska Clarkson).
 Students will deepen their understanding of the major Humanistic approaches of Person Centred Counselling, Gestalt, Transactional Analysis and Egan, and combine this with deeper understanding of the Psychodynamic concepts of transference and counter transference.
 Students will constantly be developing an integrative model of practice.

 Trainees will be introduced to the concepts and principles underpinning advanced counselling skills, together with clinical issues such as assessment, contracts, boundaries and managing referrals.